Hotel Nacional Rio: History

-The Hotel Nacional Rio was designed by legendary Brazilian architect Oscar Niemeyer in the late 1960s.
+The hotel was designed by legendary Brazilian architect Oscar Niemeyer in the late 1960s.
 He originally planned 55 floors for the building, but the owner of the Horsa Hotels network, entrepreneur Jose Tjurs, preferred to build only 34.
-Hotel Nacional opened in 1972 as a part of the Horsa Hotels network by entrepreneur Jose Tjurs.
-The 34-story São Conrado hotel was part of push to develop the western part of Rio.
+The Hotel Nacional opened in 1972 as part of Tjurs’s Horsa Hotels network.
+The hotel was part of push to develop the western part of Rio.

 The sleek modernist glass, aluminum and concrete building in the beachfront neighborhood of São Conrado housed a convention center for 2,800 people and a theater for approximately 1,400 spectators where artists such as Liza Minnelli, B.B.
 King, Chet Baker and James Brown have performed.
 It featured five restaurants, helicopter air taxi service from its helipad and original artwork and sculpture and played host to the Rio Film Festival in the 1980s.
 Considered the most modern hotel in Latin America when it opened, it quickly became a Brazilian design icon.
 The hotel was later renamed Hotel Horsa Nacional Rio.

 In September 1976, the International Atomic Energy Agency held its twentieth regular session in the hotel's conference centre.

 Decline

 After it closed in 1995, the hotel fell on hard times.
 After the interior fixtures and furnishings were removed — the structure was "stripped for spare parts," even down to the elevators being removed from the shafts — the hotel became a home to squatters and a canvas for graffiti artists and bats which had been feeding off nearby coconut trees and took up residence in the convention center.
 Despite being landmarked by the city of Rio in 1998, there was no funding to restore it.
-However the 2016 Olympics provided the impetus for building up Rio's hotel industry.
+However, the 2016 Olympics provided the impetus for building up Rio's hotel industry.

 In 2013, a wayward Justin Bieber was arrested for spray painting the interior of the hotel.